phelluy/rsplot1d/README.md

 # rsplot1d
 Simple utility for plotting 1d curves in Rust.

-It generates a Python script based on matplotlib and launches it.
+It generate a data file `rsplot1d.dat` and a Python script `rsplot1d.py` for plotting the data.

+It also launches automatically the Python script.

+It requires a working installation of Python3 and matplotlib.

 Example that plots the $\sin$ and $\cos$ function on the interval $[0,2 \pi]$: